joelnet/XPromise/README.md

 export default XPromise
 ```

-I start with a creative use of `Object.assign` to attach `resolve` and `reject` to the main function.
+Time to get creative by using `Object.assign` to attach `resolve` and `reject` to the main function.

 ```javascript
 // Good: Follows the rules!